aidenonlinux/i-use-ps5-linux-btw/README.md

 #### Pre-built images

-You can download them from [ps5-linux-image](https://github.com/ps5-linux/ps5-linux-image/releases/tag/latest).
+You can download them from [i use ps5 linux btw-image](https://github.com/i use ps5 linux btw/i use ps5 linux btw-image/releases/tag/latest).
 Recommended is `ps5-ubuntu2604.img.xz`.
 Unpack the `.xz` file.

 #### Build your own image